-The Sheriff's Department and its divisions (Special Investigations Unit, Coroner, and Sergeant in Animal Services) will fingerprint their own employees in all Law Enforcement (LE) classifications.
-In that case, the Department of Justice will forward results of the criminal background check directly to the Sheriff's Department.
-The District Attorney's Investigator and the Senior District Attorney's Investigator are considered "peace officers" as they are classified as law enforcement, and the District Attorney's Office will fingerprint employees in these classifications as part of the background investigation.
-In that case, the Department of Justice will forward results of the criminal background check directly to the District Attorney's Office.
+The Sheriff's Office and its divisions (Special Investigations Unit, Coroner, and Sergeant in Animal Services) will fingerprint their own employees, volunteers, custodial staff and building maintenance assigned to the Sheriff’s Office.
+In that case, the DOJ will forward results of the criminal background check directly to the Sheriff's Office.

+The District Attorney's Office will fingerprint their own employees, volunteers, custodial staff and building maintenance assigned to the District Attorney’s Office and volunteers as part of the background investigation.
+In that case, the DOJ will forward results of the criminal background check directly to the District Attorney's Office.

+All new employee non-sworn law enforcement personnel will be subject to the fingerprinting procedure described in Section IV A of this policy.

-VI.
-DOCUMENTS RECEIVED FROM THE DEPARTMENT OF JUSTICE
+DOCUMENTS RECEIVED FROM THE DOJ

-Any mail or other documents sent to Human Resources from the Department of Justice shall be opened only by the Records Security Officer.
+Any mail or other documents sent to Human Resources from the DOJ shall be opened only by the Records Security Officer.

-VII.
 RELEASE OF CRIMINAL OFFENDER RECORD INFORMATION

-1. Criminal offender record information maintained by this agency will not be released to any other agency.
-Any person or entity with a need to know and who is authorized by Napa County Code Section 2.100.181 to have access to State Summary Criminal History Information may view the records if permitted or requested to do so by the Human Resources Director, or his or her designee.
-The Human Resources Director, or his or her designee, may permit or request that State Summary Criminal History Information be reviewed by persons or entities so authorized only where such record contains information that can be the basis for disqualification from employment in a particular position pursuant to Napa County Code Section 2.100.181.
+Criminal offender record information maintained by this agency will not be released to any other agency.
+Any person or entity may view State Summary Criminal History Information if on a need to know basis the Director of Human Resources, or their designee, permits or requests them to view the information from the state summary Criminal History Information as provided for in Sections 11105 and 11105.3.

-2. Any variation from this policy must be approved by the Records Security Officer and shall be documented in writing.

-3. Any release of State Summary Criminal History Information shall be documented in the following manner:
+Any release of State Summary Criminal History Information shall be documented in the following manner:

 A record shall be maintained of each release of information and shall contain the date of dissemination, the name of the agency, and the name of the person to whom the information was given, the extent of the information given, and how it was transmitted.

-The Records Security Officer shall comply with any reasonable request made by a representative of the Department of Justice regarding any security and privacy audit of the County.
+The Records Security Officer shall comply with any reasonable request made by a DOJ representative regarding any security and privacy audit of the County.

-Any person to whom State Summary Criminal History Information is released shall first submit to fingerprinting (if that person is not on record as having been fingerprinted) and shall read and sign the appropriate documentation required to be signed by the Department of Justice regarding the misuse of confidential criminal record information.
+Any person to whom State Summary Criminal History Information is released shall first submit to fingerprinting (if that person is not on record as having been fingerprinted) and shall read and sign the DOJ required documents regarding the misuse of confidential criminal record information.

-VIII.
+Any deviation from this policy must be approved in writing by the Records Security Officer.
+If the release of information involves Criminal Record Information of an individual employee, the Human Resources Director, or their designee will meet and confer with the Union

 JUVENILE RECORDS

-Juvenile records shall not be released except to the Juvenile Court or under an order from the Juvenile Court.
+Juvenile records shall not be released except to the Juvenile Court or by Juvenile Court order.

-IX.
 PROTECTION FROM UNAUTHORIZED PERSONS

-Criminal offender record information shall be stored in a secure area in a locked cabinet and separate from the employee’s personnel file.
-Only persons authorized by the Records Security Officer may have access to criminal offender record information maintained by Human Resources.
-Any person who is given access to such information shall first submit to fingerprinting and shall read and sign the document entitled "Employee Statement Form-Use of Criminal Justice Information" as provided above in Section VII.
+Criminal offender record information shall be maintained by Human Resources and shall be stored in a secure area in a locked cabinet and separate from the employee’s personnel file.
+Only persons authorized by the Records Security Officer may have access to criminal offender record information.
+Any person given access to such information shall first submit to fingerprinting and shall read and sign the document entitled "Employee Statement Form-Use of Criminal Justice Information" (as provided above in Section VII) which the Records Security Officer shall retain.

-X. DESTRUCTION
+DESTRUCTION